Literature of East Germany: 1971–1980

 German Romanticism makes a comeback, both its writers and the cultural milieu.
 "The enthusiastic reception, republishing, and reworking of romantic authors by East German writers during the 1970s is in part motivated by the numerous parallels between the situations of the Germans in the Napoleonic era and in the GDR, both suffering under political and social suppression and the loss of autonomy, in particular the suppression of free speech."
 The expatriation of protest singer Wolf Biermann in 1976 profoundly affected many of the writers in this era.

 1980–1990

-One of the most important developments in East German literature in the 1980s is known as the "Prenzlauer-Berg-Connection."
-This area in Berlin became home to a new generation of young people and their artistic underground.
-They expressed themselves through punk, illegal performance, multimedia experiments, and publishing unofficial magazines and literature.
+One of the most important developments in East German literature in the 1980s is known as the "Prenzlauer-Berg-Connection".
+This area in East Berlin became home to a new generation of young people and their artistic underground.
+They expressed themselves through: punk, illegal performance, multimedia experiments and publishing unofficial magazines and literature.
 Prenzlauer Berg also attracted those who were officially cut off from East German culture.
 Many consider the literature produced in this period among the best of the entire GDR.

 1990s

-The 1990s saw the reunification of East and West Germany and the abrupt demise of the dream of a German "socialist utopia."
+The 1990s saw the reunification of East and West Germanies and the abrupt demise of the dream of a German "socialist utopia".
 This placed authors in an unusual context.
 The world in which they had been writing was being dismantled.
-At the same time, that world was also being disregarded as irrelevant with a focus on the future in the new unified Germany.
+At the same time, that world was also being disregarded as irrelevant, with a focus on the future in the new unified Germany.